-Jason Garrett Doesn’t Think About His Job Security As Cowboys Head Coach
+NESN

 Former Cowboy Terrell Owens shredded his old coach Jason Garrett after the loss Sunday, while many angry fans took to Twitter to express their frustration with Garrett, calling for him to be fired.

-The fans clearly are frustrated, and one could make a case to say the players share those same emotions after a number of them walked by him during Sunday’s disaster.
+The fans clearly are frustrated, and one could make a case to say the players share those same emotions after a number of them left Garrett hanging during Sunday’s disaster.

 But Garrett doesn’t seem to dwell on whether his job is in jeopardy.